 He began suffering from paranoia, which could be attributed to the years of abuse by an angry citizenry and press, overwork, or even gout or VD.
 He imagined himself persecuted from every quarter and became irrational and incoherent.
 His devoted wife continued sleeping with him but removed pistols and razors from his reach and kept in close contact with her husband's physician, Dr. Bankhead, who had cupped him.

+A cold character overall he was feared and loathed by many who did not share his political philosophy.
 Not many liked him and indeed many hated him including some of England’s greatest poets.

 Percy Bysshe Shelley